albar965/littlenavmap-manual/src/en/SEARCH.rst

 Show either the airport diagram or zooms to the navaid, userpoint or other features on the map.

+.. _follow-selection:

 Follow Selection
 ^^^^^^^^^^^^^^^^

-The map view will be centered - not zoomed in - on the selected feature when this function is enabled.
+The map view will be centered, but not zoomed in, on the selected feature if this function is enabled.

 .. _filter-by-entries-including-excluding: